Under the skin: Diabetes monitoring is using imaging to go new places

 Tackling one of the world’s most common diseases with better technologies

 While exact numbers are difficult to get, they are large.
-According to the World Health Organization (WHO), there are over 420 million people worldwide suffering from diabetes, and another 370 million at risk of developing type 2 diabetes.
+According to the World Health Organization (WHO), there are over 420 million people in the world suffering from diabetes, and another 370 million are at risk of developing type 2 diabetes.
 The International Diabetes Federation (IDF) reports that about 537 million people worldwide have diabetes.
 The number of cases has been increasing over the past few decades, and the IDF predicts 783 million people will have diabetes by 2045 — an increase of 46%.

-This growth is let by the prevalence of type 2 diabetes, which is rising across all countries.
-It is likely due to a combination of factors, including economic development and increasing urbanization that often lead to lifestyles with higher risks of developing diabetes, but also an aging global population which is more likely to develop diabetes and live with it longer.
+This growth is led by the prevalence of type 2 diabetes, which is rising across all countries.
+It is likely due to a combination of factors, including economic development and increasing urbanization that often leads to lifestyles with higher risks of developing diabetes, but also an aging global population that is more likely to develop diabetes and live with it for longer.

 Diabetes is a chronic disease that affects millions of people around the world.
 In the United States, 1.5 million people receive a diabetes diagnosis every year.

-While there is currently no cure for diabetes, the longer lifespans are actually an indication of successes in medical care: early detection, better self-management solutions, and effective treatment of diabetes have led to the longer survival rates that contribute to the rise in prevalence.
+While there is currently no cure for diabetes, a longer lifespan is an indication of success in medical care: early detection, better self-management solutions, and effective treatment of diabetes have led to longer survival rates that contribute to the rise in prevalence.

 Understanding diabetes

-Today we know it as a chronic health condition that hinders our bodies’ ability to turn food into glucose, the sugar that feeds our cells.
+Today we know it as a chronic health condition that hinders the body’s ability to turn food into glucose, the sugar that feeds our cells.
 We require the hormone insulin to move the glucose from our bloodstream into our cells.

 Whether the body doesn’t make enough insulin or can’t use it as well, the result is too much blood sugar staying in the bloodstream.
 Over time, this can cause a wide variety of serious health problems, including heart disease, vision loss, and kidney disease.